mrthnby/chat_app/README.md

 ### Prerequisites

 - Flutter SDK
-- Firebase Project for authenticationentication, user profiles, messaging, and image upload
+- Firebase Project for authentication, user profiles, messaging, and image upload
 - Android Studio (for Android development) or Xcode (for iOS development)

 ### Installing